Carpool Lanes, Direct Access Ramp Now Open

 - Sound walls to reduce noise impacts

 The I-805 Express/Carpool Lanes project will offer a premium level of service to transit users, ridesharers, and paying solo commuters during rush hours.
-A bus rapid transit (BRT) system will operate in the Express/Carpool Lanes, connecting South Bay and East County cities to major regional employment centers in downtown San Diego and Sorrento Valley.
+The South Bay Rapid system will operate in the Express/Carpool Lanes, connecting South Bay and East County cities to major regional employment centers in downtown San Diego and Sorrento Valley.